openvinotoolkit/nncf/README.md

 - GPU-accelerated layers for faster compressed model fine-tuning.
 - Distributed training support.
 - Configuration file examples for each supported compression algorithm.
-- Git patches for prominent third-party repositories ([mmdetection](https://github.com/open-mmlab/mmdetection), [huggingface-transformers](https://github.com/huggingface/transformers)) demonstrating the process of integrating NNCF into custom training pipelines
+- Git patches for prominent third-party repository [huggingface-transformers](https://github.com/huggingface/transformers)) demonstrating the process of integrating NNCF into custom training pipelines.
 - Exporting PyTorch compressed models to ONNX\* checkpoints and TensorFlow compressed models to SavedModel or Frozen Graph format, ready to use with [OpenVINO&trade; toolkit](https://github.com/openvinotoolkit/).

 ## Usage